FAQ (Stratford Rotary Hockey League)

 How can I be a Rotary Hockey volunteer?

 Rotary Hockey is always in need of volunteers for its executive.
 Several people on the executive have been performing more than one job for many years, and no longer have children participating in the program.
 Call any executive member, or come to a regular meeting on the third Tuesday of each month.
-We meet at the Army-Navy Hall, or at the Rotary Complex, at 7 p.m.
+We meet at the Army-Navy Hall at 7 p.m.
 Just a few hours a month can make a big difference.

 Volunteer coaches are also needed.
 Please check off the appropriate field on the registration for when filling it out.
 Even if its just to help tie up skates, open the door to the bench, and encouraging the kids each Saturday, you'll be surprised how much fun you'll have.